mcabrejos24/Playlist_Connect_API/README.md

 ```
 and you will be good to go.

-Before we run our project, make sure to navigate to the 'settings.py' file in the 'playlist_connect_project' directory and change the line that says:
+Before we run our project we need to do two things.
+First, make sure to navigate to the 'settings.py' file in the 'playlist_connect_project' directory and change the line that says:
 ```
 DEBUG = False
 ```
 to 'True'.

+Second, you will need to add a '.env' file to the project root directory with specific environment variables.
+To access these variables, reach out to the project administrator.

 Then you're ready to run the project locally.

 To run our project locally, run:
 ```